albertllousas/functional-domain-driven-design/README.md

 > Shall we include external dependencies in this stage?

-Well it depends, matter of taste, in my case I  prefer to go one step further and be dependency agnostic in the workflows as well, remember about being type driven, how things are done is not really so important, we want to be declarative, focusing on what we want to do.
+Well it depends, matter of taste, in my case I  prefer to go one step further and be dependency agnostic in the workflows as well, remember about being type-driven, how things are done is not really so important, we want to be declarative, focusing on what we want to do.

 > Who is going to implement this types?